mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Standardizing existing practice

 Plenty of physical units libraries have been available to the public for many years.
+In 1998 Walter Brown provided an "Introduction to the SI Library of Unit-Based Computation" paper for the International Conference on Computing in High Energy Physics [@CHEP98].
+It emphasizes the importance of strong types and static type-checking.
+After that, it describes a library modeling the [@SI] to provide "strict compile-time type-checking without run-time overhead".

+It also states that at this time, "in numeric programming, programmers make heavy, near-exclusive, use of a language's native numeric types (e.g., `double`)".
+Today, twenty-five years later, plenty of "Modern C++" production code bases still use `double` to represent various quantities and units.
+It is high time to change this.

 Throughout the years, we have learned the best practices for handling specific cases in the domain.
 Various products may have different scopes and support different C++ versions.
 Still, taking that aside, they use really similar concepts, types, and operations under the hood.
 We know how to do those things already.

 The authors of this paper developed and delivered multiple successful C++ libraries for this domain.
+Libraries developed by them [have more than 90% of all the stars on GitHub in the field of physical units libraries for C++](https://github.com/topics/dimensional-analysis?l=c%2B%2B).

-They joined forces and are working together to propose the best physical quantities and units library we can get with the latest version of the C++ language.
+The authors joined forces and are working together to propose the best physical quantities and units library we can get with the latest version of the C++ language.
 They spend their private time and efforts hoping that the ISO C++ Committee will be willing to include such a feature in the C++ standard library.